Uniswap/org-v1/src/pages/docs/v2/05-javascript-SDK/01-quick-start.md

 # Installation

 The easiest way to consume the SDK is via npm.
-To install it in your project, simply run `yarn add @uniswap/sdk` (or `npm install @uniswap/sdk`).
+To install it in your project, simply run:

+* Using yarn: `yarn add @uniswap/sdk @ethersproject/address @ethersproject/solidity @ethersproject/contracts @ethersproject/providers`
+* Using npm: `npm install @uniswap/sdk @ethersproject/address @ethersproject/solidity @ethersproject/contracts @ethersproject/providers`

 # Usage